How to Customize a Gekko Strategy (Step-by-Step Guide)

 } else if(macddiff < this.settings.thresholds.down && this.stoploss_price != "") {

-And we test it (note that I commented out the last log.info line in the Stall block to reduce verbosity):
+And we backtest it again (note that I commented out the last log.info line in the Stall block to reduce verbosity):

 So how does it perform ?
-Well, not so good 🙂 I will write another post about backtesting, and how to try to tune the parameters.
+Well, not so good 🙂 But the goal of the article was to manage to modify a strategy in order to implement custom rules and logic.
+I will write another post about backtesting, especially how to try to tune the parameters.
 Because, As we already noticed, tweaking the parameters does require a lot of analysis, and a lot of tests.

-Here we just introduced a new parameter, and here is the result, knowing that I kept the previous test parameters.
+Here we coded a new parameter, and here is the result, knowing that I kept the previous test parameters.

 So “out of the box” our new strategy is less efficient than the stock MACD.
-But we gained control over a new kind of trend on the market watched by the Strat.
+But we gained control over a new kind of trend on the market watched by the strategy.
 We need to tune it and find better values for the parameters.
-Maybe the code also needs to be optimized, I don’t pretend AT ALL to have a good knowledge of the good rules to code.
+Probably, the code could also be optimized a bit.

 For information, one backtest with this strategy, on my i7 “mid class office” laptop approximately runs during 41 seconds, after I modified all the log.info() functions we used above to use log.debug() instead; and with debug mode unactivated in config.js.

 This was just an example to explain how to instantiate and modify a strategy.
-I don’t pretend this modification to be a gain.
-Again, this is at your own risk, from running a non optimized standard gekko’s Strat, to running a customized strategy.
-You will probably loose your investment as there is no magic possible, it means it is not possible to anticipate the markets without a huge risk, or a very high confidence in your markets knowledge.
+I make no guarantee that this modification will be profitable.
+Again, this is at your own risk, from running a non optimized standard Gekko strategy, to running a customized strategy.
+You could (very probably) lose your investment as there is no magic formula to anticipate the markets without taking huge risks or having very high confidence in your market knowledge.

 Ideas for more improvements